slowernews/wisdom-tldr/README.md

 > *'Never put too much trust in friends, learn how to use enemies.' -- Robert Greene (2nd law of power)* -->

-> *'Your friends are the ones that go to your funeral and in a day of rain.'*
+> *'Your friends are the ones that go to your funeral AND in a day of rain.'*